Rishav-01/Musify-App/CODE_OF_CONDUCT.md

-# Code of Conduct - NSCC BPIT WEBSITE
+# Code of Conduct - MUSIFY

 ## Our Pledge